Vikas592/AdvReactPractice/README.md

 ## This is a practice project.

-## Instructions to run
+## Instructions steps

-Step 1.
-Clone this repository to your local system Step 2.
-Within the repo folder run command `npm install` Step 3.
-Then run command `npm start`
+1. Clone this repository to your local system
+2. Within the repo folder run command `npm install`
+3. Then run command `npm start`

 #### It contains my practice code of